WilliwadelmaWisky/WilliwadelmaWisky/README.md

 <p align="justify">
   Building something simple was a lot better to do with plain javascript than with react or vue for example.
   I am definitely planning on returning to frameworks at some point.
-  At some point I came across Electron and decided to try to build a simple desktop application.
+  Later I came across Electron and decided to try to build a simple desktop application.
 </p>

 ### Desktop Applications